On this page

 at App

-The component tree (bottom section) shows *which component* threw, inside *which parent*.
-Go to UserProfile.jsx:34 — that's your crash.
+The component tree shows which component threw, inside which parent.
+Go to UserProfile.jsx:34.
+That is your crash.
 The parent tree tells you which prop might have been passed as undefined from Dashboard.

 The 3-Second Rule